leviceccato/clarity/README.md

 ## Architecture

 Game state is managed through the state file and it's functions.
 It is responsible to containing worlds and transitioning between them.
 Worlds are collections of systems and act like scenes.
-System contain all the games logic, which they run on all related entities.
+Systems contain all the games logic, which they run on all related entities.
 Entities are a collection of components that are purely data containers.
 All of these elements are initialised per world in the world package.

 ## Requirements